NorthernMan54/homebridge-alexa/README.md

 #DEBUG=
 ```

-If you have multiple homebridge options, the -I should be listed first. ie
+* If you have multiple homebridge options, the -I should be listed first. ie

 ```
 HOMEBRIDGE_OPTS=-I -U /var/homebridge
 ```

-* If you are running with docker, you can add the -I flag following these instructions
+* If you are running with a docker container ( Oznu's), you can add the -I flag following these instructions:

 https://github.com/oznu/docker-homebridge/issues/79